GaloisInc/BESSPIN-Lando/README.md

 ```
 $ ./lando.sh -f path/to/source.lando
 ```
-Run `./lando.sh -h` or see `source/lando/README.md` for more details.
+Use `-h` to view the available options.
+See `source/lando/README.md` for more details.

 ## lobot-core